zmustafa/KafkaToLogAnalytics/README.md

 ## How it works
 Azure Function creates a Kafka based trigger and wait for messages.
 Once the mesage arrives, it connects to Azure Log Analytics Workspace using Data Collector API to upload the messages.
+The messages are batched together based on batching setting specified below.

 ## Documentation
 Documentation on [Apache Kafka trigger for Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-kafka-trigger)